wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 Remember, **Definition** is what **shapes** identity by imposing constraints, boundaries, limitations on what an Identity is equated to be.
 	Identity only emerges within a boundary—a constraint that excludes all other possibilities.
 		**The Definition binds an Identity to specific "properties" and excludes it from being those not within those constrained bounds.**

+ Each constraint **reduces the degrees of freedom** in the system [[Parameters and Variables#Mechanism of Reducing Degrees of Freedom via Parameters|by one]], because it imposes a new rule that the variables must satisfy.
 #### The First-Level Definition (of the First Differentiation)
 When defining a **discernment** or any abstract differentiated state, the process is not just about **recognizing** its potential for variance but also about **formally stating** what it **is** and what it **is not** (i.e. defining).
 	The process of **equality**—asserting **A = A**—is a formal way to instantiate that **discernment**.